Welcome to SSJE

 We invite you to explore these pages to learn more about how we live and pray, the tradition that grounds us, and the call that draws us onward day by day.

 -Br.
-David Allen, SSJE
+Mark Brown, SSJE

 Silence.
 Flickering candlelight.
 Sunlight streaming through stained glass.
 Soak in the beauty of our sanctuary, open morning to night.
 Pray, ponder, or participate in the Brothers’ daily office.
 Service Schedule >